klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getTransactionCount(address [, blockNumber] [, callback])
 ```

-Return the total number of transactions sent from an address.
+Returns the total number of transactions sent from an address.

 **Parameters**